styled-components/vue-styled-components/README.md

 > Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅

+**Note: This is a work-in-progress fork of Lorenzo Girardi's `vue-styled-components` with target support for Vue 3.**

 ## Support

-> This version is compatible with Vue 2.x
+> This version is compatible with Vue 3.x

 ```
 yarn add vue-styled-components